-Sugar-free, oil-free, gluten-free, dairy-free, fruit-filled, paleo — whatever your definition of a healthy cake fit for a first birthday, we’ve found a recipe to match.
-Bonus: They taste good enough for grown-up guests and some even include chocolate.
-Read on for 19 healthy first birthday cakes that are both smashing and smashable.
+Sugar-free, oil-free, gluten-free, dairy-free, fruit-filled, paleo — whatever your definition of a healthy birthday cake (and smash cake) fit for a first birthday, we’ve found a recipe you’ll love.
+Bonus: They taste good enough for grown-up guests.
+Read on for 20 first birthday ideas for healthy cakes that are both smashing and smashable.

 Healthy Cinnamon-Spiced Smash Cake